Washington University in St. Louis School of Law,

 Laura provides high-level strategic human resources counseling to executives and HR managers on the challenging legal questions that crop up during every phase of employment, from hiring and leaves of absence to terminations and any resulting litigation.

-Her practical, highly responsive advice helps employers respond to disruptive personnel-based incidents and minimize litigation exposure so they can get back to the job at hand: Making their organizations great.
+Her practical, highly responsive advice helps employers respond to disruptive personnel-based incidents and minimize litigation exposure so they can get back to the job at hand: Achieving success for their organizations.

 Laura serves as primary outside employment counsel to employers across the country, from major financial institutions and large manufacturing operations to small nonprofit organizations.
 She provides guidance on the full range of state and federal employment laws affecting employers and helps them navigate sensitive terminations and larger reductions in force.
 Laura also helps employers craft executive agreements that limit conflict with valuable potential hires and still protect the company's interests.